tjluozhongjin/Transfiguration/README.md

 #### Cognitive Services

-As we can see as following image, the whole architecture includes Raspberry PI, Camera, Cognitive Services, Electrical Machine, Voice Box and Door.
+As we can see as following image, the whole architecture includes Raspberry PI, Camera, Cognitive Services, Motor, Spearker and Door.
 The Raspberry PI controls the camera, when someone takes a photo using camera, the Raspberry PI will send the photo to Face Recognition (Detection & Comparison) and Emotion Recognition.
-Then, the Face Recognition will inform Electrical Machine to open the door, and the Emotion Recognition will inform Voice Box to play audio.
+Then, the Face Recognition will inform Motor to open the door, and the Emotion Recognition will inform Voice Box to play audio.

 ![architecture](Res/architecture.png)